enizvk/ekzones/README.md

 ## ✨ Why ekzones

-Tiling and snapping tools on the Mac are either fiddly, paid, or do too much. **ekzones** does one thing well: you draw the zones you want, then snap windows into them by **Shift‑dragging**.
+Tiling and snapping tools on the Mac are either complex, fiddly, paid, or do too much. **ekzones** does one thing well: you draw the zones you want, then snap windows into them by **Shift‑dragging**.
 It lives quietly in your menu bar and gets out of the way.

 - 🆓 **Completely free** — no trial, no in‑app purchase, no account.
 - 🪶 **Lightweight** — a single menu‑bar app, statically linked, tiny footprint.